NatiSayada/k3s-proxmox-terraform-ansible/README.md

 Proxmox server

 ## Usage
-Rename the file `terraform/vars.sample` to `terraform/vars.tf` and update the user and password.
-First create a new directory based on the `sample` directory within the `inventory` directory:
+Rename the file `terraform/vars.sample` to `terraform/vars.tf` and update the user and password/n First create a new directory based on the `sample` directory within the `inventory` directory:

 ```bash